 Engaging with users in real time is great for building valuable relationships with your fans.
 Audiences that have a strong connection to a creator tend to develop a personal stake in their success, which means going live can help to boost other monetization streams as well.

-4. Partner with influencers or other brands in the TikTok creator marketplace
+4. Partner with TikTok influencers or other brands

 One of the most innovative ways TikTok allows its creators to make money is through its Creator Marketplace.